hashicorp/terraform/.github/CONTRIBUTING.md

 Maintainers are key contributors to our Open Source project.
 They contribute their time and expertise and we ask that the community take extra special care to be mindful of this when interacting with them.

-For code that has a listed maintainer or maintainers, the Terraform team will highlight them for participation in PRs.
-However, please consider the change proposal process when doing so.
+For code that has a listed maintainer or maintainers in our [CODEWONERS](https://github.com/hashicorp/terraform/blob/master/CODEOWNERS) file, the Terraform team will highlight them for participation in PRs which relate to the area of code they maintain.
+The expectation is that a maintainer will review the code and work with the PR contributor before the code is merged by the Terraform team.

 There is no expectation on response time for our maintainers; they may be indisposed for prolonged periods of time.
 Please be patient.
 Discussions on when code becomes "unmaintained" will be on a case-by-case basis.